 - Lobbying firms

-Government grads come away with the ability to interpret social and political data, uncover themes and trends from multiple sources, and put theory into practice.
-They get practice with all forms of communication, like public speaking, presenting, writing and debate.
+Government graduates gain the ability to interpret social and political data, uncover themes and trends from multiple sources and put theory into practice.
+They become experienced with all forms of communication, like public speaking, presenting, writing and debate.

-All of these skills can lead government graduates to jobs in politics and to continue on to grad school programs in topics like law or public administration.
-Degrees in government can lead to other jobs as well, including:
+All these skills can lead government graduates to jobs in politics and beyond.
+Many undergrads continue on to grad school to study more specific topics like law or public administration.
+Majoring in government can lead to other jobs as well, including the following:

 Newspapers, magazines and online sites are looking for people who really understand politics and can address issues from a bipartisan point of view.
 Government majors have done plenty of writing and debate while getting their degrees and can make great political journalists.

-Urban planners are focused on creating and growing communities.
+Urban planners are focused on creating and growing state and local government communities.
 They develop land use plans and programs that support population growth and help revitalize existing facilities.
-Urban planning takes strategic thinking, working with government officials and creating and presenting long-term plans, which are all skills honed in on during a government education.
+Urban planning takes strategic thinking, working with government officials and creating and presenting long-term plans, which are all skills acquired in the government degree program.

 High School Teacher

-Schools are looking for highly-qualified teachers with degrees and training in their specialized fields.
-As a social studies or government high school teacher, you will be working with students to do similar types of coursework you studied, but with more scaffolding and support.
+Schools are looking for highly qualified teachers with degrees and training in their specialized fields.
+As a social studies or government high school teacher, you will introduce students to similar types of coursework you studied, but with more scaffolding and support.
 Teaching government helps you prepare students to become citizens who participate actively in government and change the world for the better.